-This page features some fishing tales, true life adventures and also highlights some of the thriller fiction novels that I write including my latest thriller novel set in Southeast Alaska and perfect for days at sea.
+This page features some fishing tales, true life adventures and highlights some of the thriller fiction novels that I have written, including my latest thriller novel set in Southeast Alaska and perfect for days cruising.
+For more details and how to purchase my novels, go to www.FredrickCooperAuthor.com.

 © 2014 by Fredrick Cooper (Now available on Amazon Books)